404notDeeksha/javascript-interview-questions/README.md

       typeof function(){}; // "function"
       ```
      > cant differentiate between arrays or Objects & null or Objects.
+      isNaN() returns true for non number values-which cant convert to numbers. true for number values.
+      isNaN('a')  //true
+      isNaN(2)    //false

 13. ### What is Type Casting & Type Coercion?

-      These refer to changing value from one datatype to another in js.<br/>1. **Type Casting (Explicit Type Conversion)** : in this, user explicitly converts a value from one type to another using built-in functions or methods.
+      These refer to changing value from one datatype to another in js.<br/>
+      1. **Type Casting (Explicit Type Conversion)** : in this, user explicitly converts a value from one type to another using built-in functions or methods.

       ```js
       let num = "123";